2pi4rin7/2pi4rin7/README.md

 # 💫About Me :
-I'm looking the blue team job
+I'm looking for the blue team job
 I'm a student at UIT
 My major is Cyber Security (Digital Forensic addict)